cerebralideas/cerebralideas.github.io/_posts/2023-08-05-build-advanced-token-security-in-spa.md

 The `dev:react` command above uses Vite and will restart on any change to a dependent file.
 This will also apply to the `dev:proxy` we will build shortly.
 The `dev:api` command runs a basic Node server with no "watchers".
 This should not be relevant as you won't have to modify any of its code.
 If a change is made within the `todo-api-server` workspace, or an environment variable it relies on, a restart would be required.

-## View the App in Browser
+## View the app in browser

 In a _different_ browser than the one you are using to administer the ForgeRock server, visit the following URL: `http://localhost:5173` (I typically use Edge for the app development and Chrome for the ForgeRock server administration).
 A home page should be rendered explaining the purpose of the project.
 It should look like the below (it may be dark if you have the dark theme/mode set in your OS):

-{% include image-wide.html imageurl="/assets/images/posts/2021/react-todo-app-screenshots/home-page.png" title="To-do app home page" caption="Screenshot of the home page of the sample app" %}
+{% include image-wide.html imageurl="/assets/images/posts/2023/build-advanced-token-security/demo-app-home-page.png" title="To-do app home page" caption="Screenshot of the home page of the sample app (logged out experience)" %}

 If you encounter errors, here are a few tips:

-- Visit `http://localhost:5174/health-check` in the same browser you use for the React app; ensure it responds with "OK"
+- Visit `http://localhost:5174/healthcheck` in the same browser you use for the React app; ensure it responds with "OK"
-- Check the terminal that has the `watch` command running for error output
+- Check the terminal that has the `dev:react` command running for error output
 - Ensure you are not logged into the ForgeRock server within the same browser as the sample app; logout from ForgeRock if you are and use a different browser

+Log into the app with your test user.
+After successfully logging in, you should see the app react to the existence of the valid tokens.
+Open your browser's developer tools to inspect its `localStorage`.
+You should see a single origin with an object containing tokens.

+{% include image-wide.html imageurl="/assets/images/posts/2023/build-advanced-token-security/demo-app-home-page-logged-in.png" title="To-do app home page as logged in user" caption="Screenshot of the home page of the sample app with a logged-in user showing tokens in localStorage" %}

-## Install Token Vault Module
+## Install Token Vault module

 Install the Token Vault npm module within the root of the app: